andb0t/MLlab/docs/overview.md

 Clustering or unsupervised classification algorithms are applied to data without or very little or insufficient training data.
 They are meant to find patterns in the data with a minimal amount of domain knowledge required to steer the algorithm.

-The basic usage of classifiers is as follows:
+The basic usage of clustering algorithms is as follows:

 ```scala
 /**